wp-plugins/magento-wordpress-integration/readme.txt

 Please visit the [Magento Wordpress Integration website](http://magentowp.com/documentation/faq/) for frequently asked questions.

 == Changelog ==

+= 2.2.0 =
+* Added the option to set the Magento Website Code - I hope to integrate this with WPML in the near future.
+* Added option to hide out of stock products from the widgets.

 = 2.1.4 =
 * Completely removed the multi-store view functionality - it is all now automatic